 Summer days at Beningbrough

 The scene is set, summer is here.
 Pack up your picnic and grab your rugs.
-You may have to dodge the odd great British shower, but Beningbrough’s beautiful and extensive estate can be enjoyed inside and out.
+You may have to dodge the odd great British shower, but beautiful Beningbrough is open every day and all set for play.

 A family day out

 After a busy time charging around the wilderness play area den building and climbing trees, or a steady stroll around the gardens and parkland, shake out your rugs, lay out your picnics and relax on the south lawn.

-You can grab children’s lunch boxes, drinks, bakes, sandwiches and of course ice creams from the restaurant.
+You can grab children’s lunch boxes, drinks, bakes, sandwiches and of course ice creams from the restaurant or brew house.